msg4naresh/offline_llm/README.md

 ## Locally Hosted LLM Chat  Works totally offline

-This is a quick demo of how to get a fully local model up and running with Mistral 7b check out the accompanying [blog post](https://TKTKTK) for more details.
+This is a quick demo of how to get a fully local model up and running with Mistral 7b.